Clinical Practice of Medicine

 Andrew B. Symons, MD

 Since you will be learning and practicing physical exam skills in the first semester, you will need some medical equipment right from the start.
 Below is a list of equipment.
-The only two pieces of equipment you will need in September are the stethoscope and blood pressure cuff (sphygmomanometer).
-You will need the otoscope in November and ophthalmoscope in the second semester.
+The only two pieces of equipment you will need in the first semester are the stethoscope and blood pressure cuff (sphygmomanometer).
+You will need access to an otoscope and ophthalmoscope later in the year.

-Although ophthalmoscopes and otoscopes are available on the wall console in many clinical settings, and in our clinical competency center, there are times when they are not.
+Although ophthalmoscopes and otoscopes are available on the wall console in our practice rooms, and in many clinical settings, there are times when they are not.
 For instance, they are usually not present in hospital rooms.
 In addition, owning your own equipment also affords you more opportunity to practice your skills at school and at home.
-There will be several times during the first year when we will ask you to bring in an ophthalmoscope and otoscope to practice those skills on each other.
+There will be several times during the second and third semesters when we will ask you to bring in an ophthalmoscope and otoscope to practice those skills on each other.
+Once again, if you do not have access to an ophthalmoscope and otoscope for these sessions, you will be considered unprepared.
 Owning your own complete set of diagnostic equipment will serve you well throughout your four years of medical school and into residency.
 I realize these are costly, but they are worth the investment.
-I feel it is sort of “rite of passage” of becoming a doctor.
+I feel it is sort of a “rite of passage” of becoming a doctor.

 Students often want some guidance as to how and where to obtain the equipment.
 I am sure that some of you may be receiving gifts of equipment from friends and family.
-Some of you may also decide to start shopping for your equipment before coming to school, either at stores or online.
+Some of you may also decide to start shopping for your equipment before coming to school, either at stores or on-line.
 That is fine, as long as the equipment is of reasonable quality.
-For instance, you won’t go wrong if you choose name brands such Littman or Welch Allyn.
-Please be sure to purchase equipment of “diagnostic” quality (as opposed to, for instance, a stethoscope intended just for obtaining vital signs).
+For instance, you won’t go wrong if you choose name brands such as Littman or Welch Allyn.
+Please be sure to purchase equipment of ‘diagnostic’ quality, as opposed to, for instance, a stethoscope intended just for obtaining vital signs.
 The list below has some examples of equipment.

-Whichever way you decide to go about getting equipment, please make sure to have the stethoscope and blood pressure cuff with you in class mid-September (for the session where we start to teach you to obtain vitals).
+Whichever way you decide to go about getting equipment, please make sure to have the stethoscope and blood pressure cuff with you in class on August 27 (for the session where we start to teach you to obtain vitals).

 You are embarking on an exciting journey.
-I look forward to introducing you to the world of clinical medicine.
+We look forward to introducing you to the world of clinical medicine.

 Sincerely,